Skip to main content

 Grants for Charging along Illinois’ Corridors via NEVI

 IDOT’s second Notice of Funding Opportunity for the NEVI Program is open.
-Applications for funding must be submitted by Tuesday, Dec.
-17, 2024, at 11:59 PM CST.
+Applications for funding will be accepted through Jan.
+31, 2025 at 11:59 PM CST.
 All application materials can be found on IDOT’s website at Drive Electric.
 Awards are anticipated to be announced in early 2025.
 Selected locations will have at least four fast-charging ports; when complete, these projects will provide access to fast charging at least every 50 miles along Illinois interstates.
 This round will provide approximately $24 million for the construction of charging stations along Illinois interstates.
 This second funding opportunity aims to make approximately 20 awards, building upon the 37 awards from the first NEVI funding opportunity IDOT announced in September and aligning with the State of Illinois goal to deploy 1 million electric vehicles on Illinois roadways by 2030.

 ComEd Service Territory Charging Grants & EV Rebates for Business